Developing Walkthrough guides

 Visible indicates the element can be seen on the page.

-Present indicates the element is rendered in the DOM.
+Present indicates the element is available in the DOM.

-Select which step the guide displays after confirming whether the selected element is present or not.
-As the asynchronous nature of web page element rendering can cause Decisions not to resolve properly, you can optionally add a delay, measured in seconds.
+The asynchronous nature of webpage element rendering can cause Decisions not to resolve properly.
+Therefore, you can optionally add a delay, measured in seconds.

 Adopt waits for the delay to end before checking if the conditions of the Decision are met.